mailsac/mailsac-examples/help/missing_mail.rst

   `deny list`_
 * The message may have been marked as spam by the :ref:`Spam Filter <sec_spam_filter>`.

-Bring Your Own Domain (BYOD) Private Domain
+Sending to a Bring Your Own Domain (BYOD) Private Domain
 -------------------------------------------

 The BYOD Private Domain requires MX record changes.
 For assistance in